salesforcecli/plugin-lightning-dev/README.md

 # Clone the repository
 git clone git@github.com:salesforcecli/plugin-lightning-dev

-# Install the dependencies and compile
+# Install the dependencies and compile the plugin
 yarn && yarn build
 ```